Github

 Invite a User

-Invites a user to become a collaborator in a GitHub repository.
+Invites a user to collaborate on a GitHub repository.

 Input Parameters: